 Yup, it’s super gross.
 But your vaginal discharge smell is a strong indicator if is nothing important, or something you need to speak with your provider about.

-If your discharge has a specific smell — foul, or like fish… or something along those lines, you need to call your provider.
+If your discharge has a specific unpleasant smell — foul, or like a fishy smell… or something along those lines, you need to call your provider.

 Other things that can cause vaginal discharge